arthurdjn/noiseplanet/README.md

 ## Visualization

 The map matching algorithm was used to match more than 500.000 tracks from Lyon.
-Therefore, the noise can be represented per roads and sidewalks, more relevant at large scale.
+Therefore, the noise can be represented on roads and sidewalks, more relevant at larger scale.

 <p align="center">
   <b>Before : heat map and hexagonal grid</b><br>